alphagov/digitalmarketplace-contained/README.md

       * I really wanted to add this as last step of the Dockerfile (`CMD /usr/local/python3 setup.py`) however the problem was that the setup script needs the `mount-for-container` folder to be mounted but that can't be done in the Dockerfile.
 There must be a proper solution/pattern for this.
 Maybe worth asking a Docker expert.
     * Change the versions of the dependencies to match more closely production
     * Change setup behaviour so that if the apps Github repos are not found in the mounted volume, they will be cloned by the container - this should make it easier to standup the full environment for prototyping
-  * small
-    * settings.yml is a direct copy of the one in `dmp-runner` - remove anything that is not needed